Bundaran HI, tempat liburan keluarga jakarta

 Picture this: you’re whipping up a bowl of kale salad for lunch, but the kale was planted and harvested in the US, goes through sorting and packaging in China, before it arrives in grocery stores around Jakarta.
 Can you imagine how much carbon footprint is left just for a bag of imported, organic kale?

-Researchers believe that the best, and most sustainable way to get your fresh produce is to shop locally from the market, or from the farmers directly.You might be intrigued to opt for a more ‘organic’ produce for a healthier choice, but the healthier choice sometimes isn’t even that sustainable.
+Researchers believe that the best and most sustainable way to get your fresh produce is to shop locally from the market or from the farmers directly.
+You might be intrigued to opt for a more ‘organic’ produce for a healthier choice, but the healthier choice sometimes isn’t even that sustainable.

 Making use of what produce is available in the current season is called diversifying your food.
 This sustainable practice goes back to when our ancestors used to do everything traditionally.
-Besides, growing produce in the right season will boost its growth, making them have a higher quality than the produce that is planted and harvested all year round.
+Besides, growing produce in the right season will boost its growth, making it have a higher quality than the produce that is planted and harvested all year round.

 Reduce Single-Use Plastic

-Again, while it might seem like you’re not making any difference when you order a takeout and tick the utensil box, most of this will end up in the sea and degrade into microplastic.
+Again, while it might seem like you’re not making any difference when you order a takeout and tick the utensil box, most of this will end up in the sea and degrade into microplastics.

 “We can just recycle them, can’t we?”

 Bottle caps and plastic bottles might be easy to recycle.
-Small utensils like spork and straws?
+Small utensils like a spork and straws?
 Not so much.

 Plastic utensils are way too small, sometimes way too thin, and oftentimes have irregular and inconsistent shapes, which can cause problems during the sorting and processing stages at recycling facilities.
 They can get lost or worse, jam the recycling machinery altogether.